What Is Ipe Decking? Benefits, Uses, and Best Alternative

-Ipe is actually one of the densest hardwoods available, more than 2-1/2 times the hardness of oak, and is naturally resistant to rot and decay.
-It also has a very high fire rating due to its density and is known to last for years, which is why so many architects have specified ipe decking for many outdoor projects.
-Ipe decking has proven itself to last for many years in all types of climates and in all types of outdoor applications.
+Ipe is actually one of the densest hardwoods available, more than 2-1/2 times the hardness of oak and is naturally resistant to rot and decay.
+It also has a very high fire rating due to its density and is known to last for years, which is why so many architects specified Ipe hardwood lumber for many outdoor projects which include Ipe deck, Ipe deck tiles, Ipe siding and other structural uses.
+Ipe hardwood decking has proven itself to last for many years in all types of climates and in all types of outdoor applications.

-Although ipe has been very popular for exterior decking and siding for both commercial and residential applications it has also been the target of illegal harvesting in many South American countries.
-Many North American and European architects, designers and builders have now begun to refuse to use ipe decking because of the lack of sourcing certainty.
-Ipe has already been overharvested (from both legal & illegal harvesting) in Northern Brazil and the lack of any respected government policy or agencies to track or report harvesting in the neighboring countries makes legitimate sourcing a real problem.
+Although Ipe wood has been very popular use as exterior hardwood decking material and siding panel for both commercial and residential applications it has also been the target of illegal harvesting in many South American countries.
+Many North American and European architects, designers and builders have now begun to refuse the use of Ipe lumber because of the lack of sourcing certainty.
+Ipe lumber has already been over harvested (from both legal & illegal harvesting) in Northern Brazil and the lack of any respected government policy or agencies to track or report harvesting in the neighboring countries makes legitimate sourcing a real problem.

 Illegal harvesting has been the major issue with all rainforest timber and has been documented many times.
 Even though many South American countries attempt to regulate the problem it's still extremely difficult to ensure the harvested lumber is legally taken.

-Some American hardwood brokers and distributors are well aware if the situation and they never know for sure the legality of their source(s).
-Furthermore, most ipe harvested trees are now in their second and third growths and are not the same quality as the first growth trees were.
-Thus, Ipe decking boards in long lengths can be bowed, overly colorful, and individual boards in each ipe bundle vary in lengths.
-The longest ipe decking planks (16 to 22 feet long) are the most desirable and the most expensive.
+Some American hardwood brokers and distributors are well aware of the situation, and they never know for sure the legality of their source(s).
+Furthermore, most Ipe harvested trees are now in their second and third growths and are not the same quality as the first growth trees were.
+Thus, Ipe boards in long lengths can be bowed, overly colorful, and individual boards in each bundle vary in length.
+The longest Ipe planks (16 to 22 feet long) are the most desirable and the most expensive.
 Lumber wholesalers never know for sure what the supply will be.
 Plus, Ipe prices are steadily rising due to supply and demand while the quality has been declining.

-Lumberyard warranties for ipe decking are very vague and for good reasons.
+Lumberyard warranties for Ipe lumber are very vague and for good reasons.
 After all, it is just a board cut and milled from a tree, just like a 2x4.
-Grades, colors. lengths and quality of Ipe decking will vary from board to board and shipment to shipment, so buyer beware.
-Experienced decking installers and contractors know this and take it into account when bidding decking projects, but it still creates hassles because you cannot always get the lengths or quality boards needed for the jobs.
+Grades, colors. lengths and quality of Ipe lumber will vary from board to board and shipment to shipment, so buyers beware.
+Experienced deck installers and contractors know this and take it into account when bidding decking projects, but it still creates hassles because you cannot always get the lengths or quality boards needed for the jobs.

 Ipe Decking Issues